TaranjeetSinghKalsi/Poker-Game/README.md

 Run the JAVA code from TestClient.java present in src/com/psl/gems/client.
 This will create cardgame.html file.
 Now, open the cardgame.html file in browser and play.

 ## Note:
-You can open the link given in description for demo.
+You can open the link given in about section for demo.